tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

-A reporter asked him about the economy, and Skiles replied in a deep, resonant voice: 'The American people, whether human or lizard… deserve better treatment than economic stagnation.
+A reporter asked him about the economy, and scales replied in a deep, resonant voice: 'The American people, whether human or lizard… deserve better treatment than economic stagnation.
 That was the policy of the previous administration.
 That's why I proposed the Midlife Marshall Plan…'